Trump vetoed Israeli plan to kill Iran's supreme leader, US official tells AP

-WASHINGTON (AP) — President Donald Trump vetoed a plan presented by Israel to the U.S. to kill Iran’s Supreme Leader Ayatollah Ali Khamenei, according to a U.S. official familiar with the matter.
+WASHINGTON (AP) — President Donald Trump rejected a plan presented by Israel to the U.S. to kill Iran's Supreme Leader Ayatollah Ali Khamenei, according to a U.S. official familiar with the matter.

+The Israelis informed the Trump administration in recent days that they had developed a credible plan to kill Khamenei.

 The Trump administration is desperate to keep Israel’s military operation aimed at decapitating Iran’s nuclear program from exploding into an even more expansive conflict and saw the plan to kill Khamenei as a move that would enflame the conflict and potentially destabilize the region.

-Asked on Sunday about the plan during an interview on Fox News Channel’s “Special Report with Bret Baier, Sunday, Israeli Prime Minister Benjamin Netanyahu did not directly address whether the White House rejected the plan.
+Asked about the plan during an interview on Fox News Channel’s “Special Report with Bret Baier," Israeli Prime Minister Benjamin Netanyahu did not directly address whether the White House rejected the plan.

 “But I can tell you, I think that we do what we need to do, we’ll do what we need to do.
 And I think the United States knows what is good for the United States,” Netanyahu said.